The Negative Effects of Gum on Teeth

 These benefits are not enough to make chewing sugary gums beneficial.
 When your child chews sugar-filled gum, they are doing their teeth more harm than good as long as there is still sugar or flavor in the gum.
 If they keep chewing long after the gum has lost its taste, the benefits may win out, but few kids will continue chewing old, flavorless gum when there is a fresh piece nearby.

-Sugar-free gum is another option.
+However, your child can get the benefits of chewing gum by opting for a sugar-free bubble gum, flavored with sugar alternatives like xylitol.
 Without the sugar to feed on, the bacteria in children's mouths won't produce the same amount of acid, and the increased saliva flow will actually help prevent cavities.

 There are many times when your child will have access to bubble gum sweetened with sugar instead of other sweeteners like xylitol.
-In these cases, you can make your child aware of the dangers of chewing the sweetened gums in their treat bags, and offer to trade them for xylitol-sweetened gum.
-You can also help them reduce the effects of gum chewing by encouraging them to brush, or at least rinse, after disposing of the gum.
+In these cases, you can make your child aware of the dangers of chewing the sweetened gums, and offer to trade them for xylitol-sweetened gum.
+You can also help them reduce the negative effects of gum on teeth by encouraging them to brush, or at least rinse, after disposing of the gum.

 Read more about saliva and chewing gum in the Colgate Oral Care resources.